Introduction to Physical Ranged in FFXIV

 There are a few things that physical ranged excel at, and at first they may not be obvious.
 Due to the lack of difficulty of the jobs themselves, taking on certain raid responsibilities can take the burden off other players in your group and allow others to focus solely on dealing damage.

 Most of the role actions for Physical Ranged center around crowd control.
 While not all of them are useful in end-game content such as raids and trials, most of them do have a purpose in other content.
 On top of their role actions, one of the main perks to bringing a Physical Ranged is the healing and mitigative actions they bring to a party.
 Using these actions in an optimized way can save runs and reduce the amount of hours your group spends progging an encounter.
-We will go in-depth on how these actions work and when to use them in the link below.
+We will go in-depth on how these actions work, when to use them and how each Physical Ranged works within the game in the link below.

 - 20 Apr.
 2022: Guide added.